 Habitat & Ecology

-- It is sometimes referred to as a "trapdoor snail" because of the operculum.
+- It is sometimes referred to as a "trapdoor snail" because of their operculum.
 The operculum acts as a lid that closes the shell when the animal is retracted.
 The operculum helps protect the snail from drying out and against predation.
-Because of their operculum they are also able to survey out of water for up to 4 weeks.
+Because of their operculum they are also able to survive out of water for up to 4 weeks.

 - Typically they are found in sandy or muddy substrates of lakes, ponds, slow-moving rivers.
 They also prefer aquatic regions with dense vegetation.